These Baked Greek Fries with Chicken, Feta & Tzatziki are a healthy dinner idea loaded with Mediterranean-inspired flavours.

 We make loaded French fries with different toppings a couple times a month because they are soooo good.
 It's a fun way to customize our meals and add our own toppings, bringing us together after a long day of work to relax and catch up.
 If you're like us and loaded oven fries are right up your alley, then you'll probably also love these Chilli Cheese Fries and these Loaded Tater Tots.
 I mean, who ever gets sick of fries?

-This dish gives you an excuse to step away from Canada and travel to Greece.
-I’ve never been to Greece, but it is at the top of my travel list.
-I mean, I already love Greek flavours and cuisine so I would fit in there well, right?
+These Greek Fries gives you an excuse to step away from Canada where it's blistering cold right now and travel to Greece.
+I've never been to Greece, but it is at the top of my travel list.
+I mean, I already love Greek flavours and cuisine so I would fit in there well, right?!
+Someone wanna send me there this weekend?

 - 2 chicken breasts